 - Back - thoracodorsal artery perforator (TAP) flap is a variant on the Latissimus muscle flap used for partial breast reconstruction.

 While other surgeons are limited to performing the older TRAM flap reconstruction technique which cuts the abdominal muscles, Dr. Lerman offers his patients microvascular breast reconstruction with perforator flaps such as the DIEP flap that preserve the muscle.
 This advanced method maximizes blood flow to the tissue flap, while also preserving the muscle of the abdominal wall.
 As a result, patients experience a lower risk of abdominal weakness, bulge or hernia.

 What Is Microvascular Surgery?

-Using a microscope, specialized instruments, and tiny needles, a fellowship trained microvascular surgeon reconnects small blood vessels, and nerves to transplant tissue from one part of the body to reconstruct the breast such as a DIEP flap.
+Using a microscope, specialized instruments, and tiny needles, a fellowship trained microvascular breast reconstruction surgeon reconnects small blood vessels, and nerves to transplant tissue from a different part of the body to reconstruct the breast such as a DIEP flap.
 Just like transplanting a kidney or other organ from one person to another, the 'flap' of tissue is transplanted.
 Unlike a kidney transplant, the tissue flap is comes from your own body and therefore cannot be rejected.
 Of course in order for the tissue or 'flap' to survive, the circulation must be restored by reconnecting the blood vessels.
 Microvascular surgeons perform free flap breast reconstruction to recreate the breast using natural tissue flaps giving the most natural looking, feeling and long lasting results.

 What Is Nipple-sparing Mastectomy?